tfernandes14/AML-Project/README.md

 # AML-Project

-In this project, the objective was to develop create some models that could distinguish between real images and fake images.
+In this project, the objective was to develop create some modelsthat could distinguish between real images and fake images.

 The models implemented were the following:
 - Logistic Regression